 In order to further the education of everyone in our school, the emphasis at CRGS is firstly on the positive.
 We wish to reinforce and encourage good behaviour, effort and achievement.
 Rewards have a motivational effect, helping students to see that good behaviour is valued and celebrated.
 Praise, both formal and informal, is central to this philosophy.
 Students may be praised, individually or in groups, for upholding high standards or for particularly noteworthy achievements.
-The Main School has a Merit system which rewards students for Excellence, Progress/Effort and acts of good Citizenship.
-All staff should make regular use of merit points with our students.
+The Main School has a House Points system which rewards students for following the 'CRGS Way', Excellence, Progress/Effort and acts of good Citizenship.
+All staff should make regular use of House points with our students.
 Praise calls home are made by Heads of Year and there are regular Headteacher Awards.